Sm1t/next-mst-realworld-app/README.md

 # react-mst-realworld-app
 Real world application built with React and mobx-state-tree

-Тn this project I'm going to try some features that interest me:
+In this project I'm going to try some features that interest me:

 - eslint + prettier
 - husky + commitlint + lint-staged